tjczl2018-eng/AlohaMini/docs/BOM.md

 directly from your **PC**, without installing a single-board computer on the robot.

-We will cover the specifics in the assembly section.
+We will cover the specifics in the software setup section.

 Effect after assembly: